…I’m going to put out here some thoughts I’ve had lately and see if anyone is listening.

-I am wanting to bring Cynthia’s The Holy Trinity and the Law of Three back up to the top level of my reading stack because I am wondering if this wave of energy, emanating from wherever, is a massive rush of Holy Spirit?
+I am wanting to bring Cynthia’s The Holy Trinity and the Law of Three back up to the top level of my reading stack because I am wondering if this wave of energy, emanating from wherever, is a massive rush of Divine Thought?
 Also, is the innovation of the Internet as we know it, an example of 3rd Force?
 3rd Force is often said to be something that is already present but now used in a new and different way to resolve two forces locked in a duality struggle, which then facilitates the arising of a new thing.
 I’m thinking not just about information and communications but also how Goodle Earth is facilitating archiological revelations; GPS is infusing traffic back into neglected areas of cities and bringing money back into dying business neighborhoods (With the Help of God and Gladys); our capacities for compassion are expanding in response to our expanded awareness of the global need for it (Suffering and Need: the Mothers of Spiritual Evolution).

 I wonder if the ‘technicians’ of the early internet…those who saw the potential…were contemplatives by practice?
 I have noticed recently how many of the names associated with the latest innovations in medicine, science, and technology look like names of people that might be from India.
 I asked a doctor friend of mine, who is from India, and I told him that I suspected that it has nothing to do with education being better in India than it is in America, but rather with their cultural custom and value of meditation.
 He agreed but emphasized that the type of meditation was key: the kinds of meditation for the purpose of opening one’s connection to the highest source possible for wisdom, healing, and guidance…for the benefit of all of us.
 He shared with me his having met the monks in the Himalayas who spend their entire lives just meditating …holding the connection with the source of all creation for the benefit of the earth.
 (These monks, by the way, live for hundreds of years.)